Faculty - Dr. Elizabeth McKillen

 140 Stevens Hall

 My teaching and research specialties are in the history of U.S. foreign relations and U.S. labor history.
-Since coming to the University of Maine in 1992, I have regularly taught the two semester sequence in the history of U.S. foreign relations (HTY 473-474), U.S. labor history ( HTY 477), and the second half of the U.S. history survey (HTY 104).
+Since coming to the University of Maine, I have regularly taught the two semester sequence in the history of U.S. foreign relations (HTY 473-474), U.S. labor history ( HTY 477), and the second half of the U.S. history survey (HTY 104).
 I also offer graduate courses in U.S. foreign relations and labor history, and have taught the senior seminar (HTY 498), and a seminar in immigration history.
-My research explores the importance of international political and economic issues in shaping both the workplace struggles and political subcultures of immigrant and native-born U.S. workers and considers the myriad ways in which U.S. workers have tried to exert international influence.
-My research on workers and international affairs in the Mexican borderlands during World War I was funded by a grant from the American Council of Learned Societies.
+My research explores the importance of international political and economic issues for workers and the role of labor unions and other labor organization in shaping, and in resisting, U.S. foreign policy.

 - “Beyond Gompers: The American Federation of Labor, the Creation of the International Labour Organization, and U.S. Labor Dissent,” in ILO Histories: Essays on the International Labour Organization and its Impact on the World During the Twentieth Century, eds.
 Jasmien Van Daele, Magaly Rodríguez García, Geert Van Goethem, and Marcel van der Linden (Brussels, Peter Lang, 2010): 41-66.

 - “Integrating Labor into the Narrative of Wilsonian Internationalism,” in a special forum on “Workers, Labor, and War: New Directions in the History of U.S. Foreign Relations,” Diplomatic History 34 (September 2010): 641-662.
-Also introducer and coordinator of the forum.
+Also introduced and coordinated the forum.